saidmardon/Homeworks-JS/README.md

       * for
       * while
       * do while
->## I have done 10 homework tasks with Arithmetic Operators and ogical Operators
+>## I have done 10 homework tasks with Arithmetic Operators and Logical Operators
 ***

 2. Second Homework <br />